sharpjd/Payload-Game-preview/README.md

 [**Direct download of latest**](https://github.com/BluSharpie/Payload-Game-preview/releases/download/demo/MiniRTS_Build_0.1.0.zip)

 Repository for portfolio purposes.
 The development branch is in a different repository.
 Was originally made for Brackeys Game Jam 2021.2, but did not finish in time despite best efforts — It was, however, an important learning experience.
 I do also intend to finish and publish this game sometime.
-Despite the gameplay not being fully fledged, it's still a pretty neat battle simulation.
+Despite the gameplay not being fully fledged, it's still a pretty neat battle simulation and demo of what you can do with some code and sprite manipulation.

 Some preview media: